3dproger/AxelChat/index.md

 - Saving messages and other information on the fly to text files.
 It may be useful for further processing by other software
 - Many other improvements and fixes expected in the future
 ## FAQ
-- Is AxelChat considered a viewer? - No, at least for now, for YouTube and Twitch, this is true.
+- Is AxelChat considered a viewer? - No, at least for now, for YouTube and Twitch, this is true
 - Whether AxelChat sends any user data? - No, except for what is required for authorization on Twitch
 ## Known Issues
-- For Twitch: currently does not work with chat only for followers
+- Twitch: currently does not work with chat only for followers
-- For YouTube: messages that YouTube may find inappropriate are not displayed
+- YouTube: messages that YouTube may find inappropriate are not displayed
+- YouTube: Works only with open access broadcasts or available via the link.
+Private broadcasts are not supported
 - Unstable work with proxies
 - Doesn't work without GPU
+## Troubleshooting
+### Doesn't connect to YouTube
+- Check that the link to the broadcast is correct
+- Check that the broadcast is incomplete
+- Check that the broadcast is publicly available or accessed via a link.
+Private broadcasts are not supported
+### Doesn't connect to Twitch
+- Check that the link to the channel is correct
+- Check that the OAuth-token is correct.
+Update the OAuth-token, if necessary, by pressing the corresponding button in the AxelChat
+- Check in the settings of your Twitch account if the permission to use the twitch account has not been revoked.
+Update the OAuth-token, if necessary, by pressing the corresponding button in the AxelChat